romnn/djtool/WIP.md

 #### Roadmap

 TODO:
+- implement a CLI interface
+  - implement very fancy progress bar
+  - implement colored output

+- make all implemented sources and sinks features
 - split proto into model, server, and client

 - refactor to use workspaces (faster builds, clear separation)
 - consider: move djtool_model to djtool::model?
 - lint

-- think of a new name?

-- compile for web assembly
+- add support for the cargo jobserver protocol to reserve threads for make -j

 - implement a cmd based transcoder that does not need to build with ffmpeg
 - make transcoders dynamic dispatch